Montana

 USGS Assesses Mineral Potential for Sagebrush Habitats in Six Western States

-USGS has completed a comprehensive assessment and inventory of potential mineral resources covering approximately 10 million acres of Federal and adjacent lands in Idaho, Montana, Nevada, Oregon, Utah and Wyoming.
-The assessment, conducted at the request of the Bureau of Land Management, ranked the mineral potential in select areas of these states along a gradient …
+[ad_1] USGS has completed a comprehensive assessment and inventory of potential mineral resources covering approximately 10 million acres of Federal and adjacent lands in Idaho, Montana, Nevada, Oregon, Utah and Wyoming.
+The assessment, conducted at the request of the Bureau of Land Management, ranked the mineral potential in select areas of these states along a …

 Read moreUSGS Assesses Mineral Potential for Sagebrush Habitats in Six Western States